kaiosilveira/design-patterns/README.md

 The behavioral design patterns presented at GoF's book are:

+- [Chain of Responsibility](/chain-of-responsibility/): Helps avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+Chain the receiving objects and pass the request along the chain until an object handles it.

 - [Strategy](/strategy): Defines a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

 - [Observer](/observer): Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.